daniellekurtin/miFC-dFC-PET-4-OUD/README.md

 # miFC-dFC-PET-4-OUD
 ## Multimodal differences in brain function between controls and people with Opiate Use Disorder. ##
 This study investigates whether there are generalisable differences in connectivity among reward, attention, and cognitive networks in methadone-dependent (MD) people with Opioid Use Disorder (OUD) and healthy controls.
 We assess the generalisability of between-group differences through analysis of two tasks - a Cue Reactivity task, with drug-related stimuli, and the Monetary Incentive Delay (MID) task, which has non-drug rewards.
-This study is a
+This study is a part of the Neural Correlates of Reward and Emotion (NCORE) study: https://www.imperial.ac.uk/brain-sciences/research/psychiatry/ncore/

-This pipeline works to do the following:
+The code in this repository is to make the figures in the paper and run the following analysis:
 <ol>
 <li> Compute pairwise mutual information functional connectivity (miFC) </li>
 <li> Assess group differences in miFC and their relationship to functional networks </li>